aantron/ocaml.org/data/planet/coq/coq-870-is-out.md

 <ul>
   <li>A large amount of work on cleaning and speeding up the code base, notably
-    the work of Pierre-Marie P&eacute;drot on making the tactic-level system insensitive to existential variable expansion, providing a safer API to plugin writers and making the code more robust.</li>
+    the work of Pierre-Marie Pédrot on making the tactic-level system insensitive to existential variable expansion, providing a safer API to plugin writers and making the code more robust.</li>
   <li>New tactics: